CodeViolation16/Bounce/README.md

 - Users can sign in with their email and password.
 - New users can register for an account using their email and password.
 - Users remain signed in even after refreshing the page for a seamless experience.
+## API Endpoints

+### Users

+- `POST /users`: Create a new user.
+- `POST /users/login`: Log in an existing user.
+- `PUT /users/reset/new`: Update the password for an existing user.
+- `POST /users/reset`: Reset the password for a user.
+- `GET /users/all`: display all users.
+- `PUT /users/:userId/soft-delete`: soft deleting users.
+### Court

+- `POST /court/booking`: Book a tennis court.
+- `GET /court/booked`: Get information about booked courts.
+- `DELETE /court/booking`: Cancel a booked court.

+//Annoucement
+`POST /sendannoucment`: send annoucement to BE
+`GET /getannoucement`: get annoucement to display.

 ## Usage